desmos-labs/docs/docs/02-developers/03-perform-transactions.md

 ---
+id: perform-transactions
-title: Transactions
+title: Performing transactions
 sidebar_position: 3
 ---
 # Performing transactions

 ## Introduction

-As seeing inside the [FAQs](developer-faq.md#what-is-a-transaction), transactions are the way to alter the current chain state by providing it with the actions to take.
+As seeing inside the [FAQs](06-developer-faq.md#what-is-a-transaction), transactions are the way to alter the current chain state by providing it with the actions to take.
 Inside this page you will see all the messages that represents the available actions that can be used to edit the chain state.

 ## Available messages

-Here is the list of currently available [messages](developer-faq.md#what-is-a-message) that you can use while creating transactions for the Desmos chain.
+Here is the list of currently available [messages](06-developer-faq.md#what-is-a-message) that you can use while creating transactions for the Desmos chain.

 ### Profiles